openvinotoolkit/model_server/docs/performance_tuning.md

 You should have at least as many server workers as inference requests set in `nireq` parameter in your models (**grpc_wokers >= nireq** and **rest_workers >= nireq**).

-**Note**: When using CPU plugin, the vertical scalability (adding mode cores to the OVMS instnace) is a bit less efficient then horizontal (adding more smaller OVMS instances).
+**Note**: When using CPU plugin, the vertical scalability (adding mode cores to the OVMS instance) is a bit less efficient then horizontal (adding more smaller OVMS instances).
 Add more instances if you need to maximize the throughput and you don't have restrictions of the number of instances and their RAM usage.